hackenbruder/govdata-ios/README.en.md

 	pod install govdata

-For correct function of static library you need correct `Xcode` project configuration for `CocoaPods` including all correct paths to header files and correct build Targets configuration.
+For correct function of our static library you need use proper `Xcode` project configuration for `CocoaPods` including all correct paths to header files and correct build Targets configuration.
 Library is covered with automated test.

 Only dependency of our SDK is `AFNetworking` library.